Print a list of what needs to happen in the next few days to make arrangements for your loved one

 Loss Of A Parent

 If you were a caregiver for your parent, the shock that you no longer have this responsibility is also something you will grieve.
 You may start to wonder what your purpose is now that they are gone.
 Or feel some guilt that you should have done more.
 This is all normal.
 Many people also feel that they are finally free to pursue dreams and ambitions that have been placed on hold.
-And with that may also bring a feeling of guilt.
+And that may also bring a feeling of guilt.

 If there is no plan in place, then the funeral home nearest their place of residence, or where they grew up, will be the best place to start.
-You’ll need to make an appointment to meet with them right away and begin the process of deciding how to honor your parent.
+You’ll need to make an appointment to meet with them right away and begin the process of deciding how to honor your parent after his/her loss.
 Here is a Funeral Planning Checklist to help get you through your first appointment.
 We also have an Obituary Outline Worksheet for you to begin filling out, as there will be questions about how to create the “announcement” as well.
 It will be good for you to have some of this thought out and even discussed with other siblings and family members such as a remaining spouse.
 If the other parent is still alive and in good health, they will have a good feel for what their loved one would want when it comes to all the ways they can be honored.

 The next decision will be about whether to hold their service at a church.
 If they attended a church regularly, then by all means, contact them and let them know that your parent has passed.
 Getting on their schedule for a special service will be something to consider when determining the visitation at the funeral home.
 Both events happen pretty close to each other, so once the dates and times are decided you can then focus on the funeral planning details and getting the word out.
 Remember, if there are other siblings or a remaining spouse, it is best to hold a family meeting and discuss all these decisions together.
 You are all grieving the loss so there are a lot of emotions swirling around and everyone deals with grief differently.
 Being patient with each other will be key.
 And giving everyone a voice will help make the plans even better and allow each person to feel they were a part of the final goodbye.

-The death certificate will likely be filed by the Coroner and come to the home address of the deceased.
+The death certificate will likely be filed by the Coroner and come to the home address of the deceased after the loss of a parent.
 This important document will be needed for all types of legal matters including the Will, banking arrangements and other contractual obligations by the deceased.
 You may want to go ahead and order additional certified copies depending upon how complicated their “affairs” may be and what you think will be needed to conclude these obligations.
 If there is a remaining spouse and they plan on staying in the home, the deed to the home will need to be transferred into their name.
 Same with a vehicle.
 And you will need certified copies of the death certificate for the institutions you will be dealing with.
 The person who has “power of attorney” will be the one who contacts all of the companies with which there were contracts.